openmeteo/pthelma/doc/spatial.rst

-   *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all data_layer features must be points and must also have a value property).  *point* is an :class:`ogr.Point` object.
+   *data_layer* is an :class:`ogr.Layer` object containing one or more points with values (all data_layer features must be points and must also have a *value* attribute, which may, however, have the value :const:`NaN`).  *point* is an :class:`ogr.Point` object.
 This function applies the IDW method to calculate the value of *point* given the values of the points of *data_layer*.
+Points with a value of :const:`NaN` are not taken into account in the calculations.

    Distances are raised to power -*alpha*; this means that for *alpha*
    > 1, the so-called distance-decay effect will be more than